ioos/ioos-code-sprint/_projects/03-doc-how-to-start-erddap.md

 User documentation on how to get started with your erddap server.

-**Expected Outcomes:**
+**Expected Outcomes**

 A more robust how-to guide for deploying, managing, and updating an erddap server.
-Could follow the IOOS Documentation website theme built out of the ioos/erddap-gold-standard repo?
+Could follow the IOOS Documentation website theme built out of the ioos/erddap-gold-standard repo.

+Some bullet points to hit (please add more or contact joe@glos.org to do so):

+- Local development (Windows, Mac, Linux, given who's available)
+- On-premesis, or non-kubernetes cloud machine setup
+  - How to use Docker for ERDDAP
+- Kubernetes setup (for ERDDAP 2.18+; that had some breaking changes for particular setups)
+- Working the `datasets.xml` file, quirks, what's worked in practice
+  - Time series data
+  - Spatial data
+  - Bio data
+  - Other

-**Skills required:**
+**Skills required**

 * Markdown
 * GH-pages??

 **Difficulty:**

-Easy
+Moderate

 **Relevant links:**